Build Your Reputation With User Testimonials And Reviews

 This premium WP plugin provides plenty of great features right out of the box, including:

 - Responsive design that resizes to display correctly on any device or browser.

-- Display options for your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. by adding a shortcode
+- Display your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. using a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.
+- Styling options (display image on top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colors, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below:

-User reviews and client testimonials are powerful sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
-Always ask for testimonials, reviews, and feedback from your customers, and start publishing these on your web site.
+Client testimonials and user reviews are great sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for testimonials, reviews, and feedback from existing clients, and publish positive content about your business on your site.

-The articles below provide useful information about creating engaging users testimonials and were also helpful in providing research and information for sections of this article:
+The articles below provide useful information on creating effective users testimonials and were also helpful in providing research and information for sections of this article: